 More advanced users can also access MS²PIP Server through our RESTful API.
 We provide Swagger-generated API documentation and an example Python script to contact the API.

-If you use MS²PIP for your research, please cite the following papers:
+If you use MS²PIP for your research, please cite the following publication:

 A PEPREC file contains the following columns: